 Many hotels and restaurants on our itinerary see few Western travelers and therefore lack many Western-style services.
 Note that the Bhutanese government oversees most hotels, making room availability subject to bureaucratic needs.
 The extra-firm twin beds, the ornate Bhutanese window coverings that keep guest rooms dark, the leisurely service found in neighborhood restaurants and the limited supply of beer can all be appreciated when you keep a sense of humor and see patience as a traveler's virtue.

-Day 1 Namgay, former National Assembly member, our guide and longtime friend, opens doors normally closed to foreigners Hike above Paro Dzong, a massive monastic fortress built to commemorate a 1644 victory over the Tibetans, then see what lies within Peruse handicrafts in Paro's tiny traditional mercantile shops.
+Day 1 Our Bhutanese guides and longtime friends open doors normally closed to foreigners Hike above Paro Dzong, a massive monastic fortress built to commemorate a 1644 victory over the Tibetans, then see what lies within Peruse handicrafts in Paro's tiny traditional mercantile shops.

 Days 2-3 Bike through Bhutan's culturally and scenically rich valleys - you'll be one of the few!
 Dochu La pass dazzles with panoramas of snowcapped Himalayan peaks Ethereal villages and rice paddies enliven your ride to Punakha Valley Engage with monks in between their meditations Hike to Chorten Nebu, a remote 14th-century temple accessible only by foot and seldom visited by international travelers.